angr/pyvex/README.md

 Awesome stuff!

+## Next steps

+- Get pyvex working in Valgrind, dynamically.
+ - this requires getting the python interpreter to play nice with Valgrind.
+It's unclear if this is possible.
+- Debug this stuff.

 ## Bugs

 - help() is sorely lacking
 - pretty-printing an emptyIRSB segfaults
 - there is no memory management.
 VEX is kind of weird with this, so care will have to be taken...
+It shouldn't be an issue when doing the normal VEX workflow, but for long-running static analysis, the blocks will probably have to be copied out with a rewritten deepCopier.
 - converting from string to tag is currently very slow (a hastily written consecutive bunch of strcmps)
 - IRCallee assumes that addresses are 64-bytes long, and will corrupt memory otherwise.
 This can be fixed by writing a getter/setter instead of using the macroed ones.
 - CCalls are created by creating the IRCallee and manually building the args list, instead of by calling the helper functions.
 Not sure if this is good or bad.
 On the other hand, Dirty statements are created through helper functions.